 Neural Spikes

 Neurons form synaptic connections with several other neurons through their axons and dendrites.
 Typically, a neuron consists of the soma or cell body and two types of processes: the axon and dendrites.
 The neuron receives afferent signals, which could be either excitatory or inhibitory, from up to a few thousand other neurons via its dendrites and sums the signals along the cell membrane of the soma.
 The axon stems from the axon hillock of the soma and it is along this process that the transmission of efferent neural signals occurs.
 Axons often have branches that further divide and terminate in multiple swellings called synaptic buttons.
 A synapse is the site where the axon of a neuron communicates with other neurons.
-With very few exceptions, synaptic transmission in mammals is mediated by chemicals (i.e neurotransmitter release), not by electrical signals.
+With very few exceptions, synaptic transmission in mammals is mediated by chemicals (i.e neurotransmitter release), not by electrical signals. (what does it mean “mediated”? that is jargon an ECE person might not understand)